SwiftedMind/Puddles/README.md

    var entryView: some View {
     NavigationStack(path: $path) {
-      // Set the BookList as root, with the favorites Dependency Provider fetching the books BookList.favorites(interface: .consume(handleBookListInterface))
+      // Set the BookList as root, with the favorites Data Provider fetching the books BookList.favorites(interface: .consume(handleBookListInterface))
         .navigationDestination(for: Path.self) { path in
           destination(for: path)